bradleytaunt/1mb-club/submit.md

 1. Patching via the [email](mailto:1mb-club@patches.btxx.org)
 2. Submitting a ticket (see below)

 ### Option 1: Patching

 Option #1 is the preferred preference.
-Your website will be reviewed much faster and editing any minor mistakes is a more seamless process.
+Your web page will be reviewed much faster and editing any minor mistakes is a more seamless process.

-The format of your newly added website should be as follows:
+The format of your newly added web page should be as follows:

 - Name the file as `yourdomain.com.md` (make note of the Markdown extension!)
 - The inner content should be set like the format below (page size set to a single decimal place):